hushuzuiniu/python-analysis/README.md

 # python-analysis
-a python script for analysis covid-19 of UK
+a python script for analysis covid-19 of Scotland